mkenne11/nogotofail-pii/docs/pii_analysis.md

 pii-identifiers are identifiers that uniquely identify a device or user.
 Suggested examples are phone number, Facebook user ID, email.
 These identifiers can be defined in the '[nogotofail.identifiers.pii]' section of the configuration file.

-pii-details describe data about the individual that may by themselves may not identify them, but could identify them if combined with other data.
+pii-details describe data about the individual that may by themselves do not uniquely identify them, but could identify the individual if combined with other data.
 Suggested examples are first name, last name, postal address.
 These identifiers can be defined in the '[nogotofail.details.pii]' section of the configuration file.

 An example configuration file is shown below.
 ```